TimvanScherpenzeel/texture-compressor/README.md

 [![dependencies](https://david-dm.org/timvanscherpenzeel/texture-compressor.svg)](https://david-dm.org/timvanscherpenzeel/texture-compressor)
 [![devDependencies](https://david-dm.org/timvanscherpenzeel/texture-compressor/dev-status.svg)](https://david-dm.org/timvanscherpenzeel/texture-compressor#info=devDependencies)

-CLI tool for texture compression using ASTC, ETC, PVRTC and S3TC in DDS or PVR containers.
+CLI tool for texture compression using ASTC, ETC, PVRTC and S3TC in a KTX container.

 Easily compress for all hardware using sensible defaults but with the option to pass any custom flag directly to the tool.